Spectral distances on RCD spaces: Spectral distance in the sense of B erard-Besson-Gallot

-where $\mathsf{W}^2_Z$ denotes the $L^2$-Wasserstein distance on $\mathcal{P}(Z)$ ($=\mathcal{P}_2(Z)$ because of the compactness of $Z$). \end{definition} Note that GH/mGH convergences are metrizable by distances $\dist_{\mathrm{GH}}$/$\dist_{\mathrm{mGH}}$, respectively and that their convergences can be also expressed by existences of approximations, as expressed in (\ref{eqmgh}) (see for instance \cite{Sturm06}).
+Note that GH/mGH convergences are metrizable by distances $\dist_{\mathrm{GH}}$/$\dist_{\mathrm{mGH}}$, respectively and that their convergences can be also expressed by existences of approximations, as expressed in (\ref{eqmgh}) (see for instance \cite{Sturm06}).

 In the setting (\ref{eqmgh}), we say that a sequence of points $x_i \in X_i$ \textit{converges} to a point $x \in X$ if $f_i(x_i) \to x$ in $X$.
-Note that this convergence notion depends on the choice of approximations $\{f_i\}_i$. \begin{remark} This is an intrinsic approach for the mGH convergence.
+Note that this convergence notion depends on the choice of the approximations $\{f_i\}_i$. \begin{remark} This is an intrinsic approach for the mGH convergence.
 See \cite{GigliMondinoSavare13} for an extrinsic one and the equivalence to our setting.
-See also \cite{AmbrosioHonda, AmbrosioHonda2} for related convergence notions for functions, which will be used immendiately in the sequel. \end{remark} Let us define the convergence of spectral datas with respect to the mGH convergence. \begin{definition}[Convergence of spectral datas] We say that a sequence of spectral datas $\mathbf{a}_i$ of $\mathbb{X}_i$ \textit{converge} to a spectral data $\mathbf{a}$ of $\mathbb{X}$ with respect to (\ref{eqmgh}) if $\phi_j^{\mathbf{a}_i}$ pointwisely converge to $\phi_j^{\mathbf{a}}$ for any $j$, namely
+See also \cite{AmbrosioHonda, AmbrosioHonda2} for related convergence notions for functions, which will be used immendiately in the sequel. \end{remark} Let us define the convergence of spectral datas with respect to the mGH convergence. \begin{definition}[Convergence of spectral data] Recall our assumption (\ref{eqmgh}).
+We say that a sequence of spectral data $\mathbf{a}_i$ of $\mathbb{X}_i$ \textit{converge} to a spectral datum $\mathbf{a}$ of $\mathbb{X}$ with respect to (\ref{eqmgh}) if $\phi_j^{\mathbf{a}_i}$ pointwisely converge to $\phi_j^{\mathbf{a}}$ for any $j$, namely

 Then we denote by $\mathbf{a}_i \to \mathbf{a}$ the convergence. \end{definition} Note that the pointwise convergence of $\phi_j^{\mathbf{a}_i}$ implies the uniform and the $H^{1.2}$-strong converences of $\phi_j^{\mathbf{a}_i}$ because of (\ref{eq:eigenfunction}).
-The following is a direct consequence of \cite[Theorem 7.8]{GigliMondinoSavare13}. \begin{theorem}[Compactness of spectral datas] Any sequence of spectral datas $\mathbf{a}_i$ of $\mathbb{X}_i$ has a convergent subsequence to a spectral data $\mathbf{a}$ of $\mathbb{X}$ with respect to (\ref{eqmgh}).
+The following is a direct consequence of \cite[Theorem 7.8]{GigliMondinoSavare13}. \begin{theorem}[Compactness of spectral datas] Recall our assumption (\ref{eqmgh}).
+Then any sequence of spectral data $\mathbf{a}_i$ of $\mathbb{X}_i$ has a convergent subsequence to a spectral datum $\mathbf{a}$ of $\mathbb{X}$ with respect to (\ref{eqmgh}).
 In particular we have